buildkite/elastic-ci-stack-s3-secrets-hooks/README.md

 # AWS S3 Secrets Buildkite Plugin

-__This is designed to run with Buildkite Agent v3.x beta.
-Plugins are not yet supported in Buildkite Agent v2.x.__

-Expose secrets to your build steps.
-Secrets are stored encrypted-at-rest in Amazon S3.
+A [Buildkite plugin](https://buildkite.com/docs/agent/v3/plugins) to expose secrets to build steps via Amazon S3 (encrypted-at-rest).

 Different types of secrets are supported and exposed to your builds in appropriate ways: